 How to create a coming soon page for my website?

-Firstly, you need to install WordPress coming soon plugin (in our post you can choose both free and premium coming soon plugins for WordPress).
+Firstly, you need to install the WordPress coming soon plugin (in our post you can choose both free and premium coming soon plugins for WordPress – in this post you can also find an animated coming soon template).
 After this, you will be able to manually create a landing page that says that your website is temporarily unavailable.
 The site constructor is pretty simple and intuitive in usage, so you won’t experience any difficulties.

 Is it possible to temporarily disable a WordPress website?